 The Journal of the American College of Cardiology (JACC) publishes peerreviewed articles on all aspects of cardiovascular disease, including original clinical studies, experimental investigations with clear clinical relevance, state-of-the-art papers,and viewpoints.
 In general, case reports will not be considered for publication.

-Because of the printed page limitations, the Editors require that manuscripts not exceed 4,500 words (including references and figure legends).
-Note that if you are asked to revise your paper an alternate word limit may be specified by the Editors.
+Because of printed page limitations, manuscripts should not exceed 5,000 words (including references and figure legends).
+If you are asked to revise your paper, the editors may specify an alternate word limit.
 Illustrations and tables should be limited to those necessary to highlight key data.
 Please provide gender-specific data, when appropriate, in describing outcomes of epidemiologic analyses or clinical trials; or specifically state that no gender-based differences were present.

 Expedited Publications.
-Manuscripts in this category should report important original findings of high-potential clinical impact or research significance.
+Original manuscripts in this category should report important original findings of high-potential clinical impact or research significance.
 They can be either a full-length paper or a short report presenting early findings.
-Authors must apply for expedited publication consideration in their cover letter at the time of submission.
-The Editors commit to a decision regarding suitability for expedited publication processing within 5 days, and an initial decision within 14 days.
+Authors should request expedited publication in their cover letter at the time of submission.
+The editors commit to a decision regarding suitability for expedited publication processing within 2 days, and an initial decision within 14 days.
 Those manuscripts not deemed appropriate for the expedited publication track will be eligible for consideration according to the standard review process.
-Print publication of an expedited publication will be accomplished within 6 weeks of receiving the approved galley proofs.
-Online publication will occur within 10 days of receiving the approved galley prints.Editorials and Viewpoints.
-Succinct opinion pieces will also be considered.
-These papers should have a brief unstructured abstract.
+We always inform authors whether we are able to offere expedited review.

 Please do not send hard copy manuscript submissions.
-If the manuscript absolutely cannot be submitted online, mail a disk containing all files to: Anthony N. DeMaria, MD, MACC, Editor-in- Chief, Journal of the American College of Cardiology, 3655 Nobel Drive, Suite 630, San Diego, CA 92122.
-Tel: [+1] 558-3411; Fax: [+1] 558-3148.
+If the manuscript absolutely cannot be submitted online, mail a disk containing all files to: Valentin Fuster, MD, PhD, MACC, Editor-in- Chief, Journal of the American College of Cardiology, Heart House, 2400 N Street NW, Washington, DC 20037.
+Phone: 202-375-6136, Fax: 202-375-6819.
 This disk must include files for the cover letter, manuscript, tables, and figures.
 If supplementary materials such as ‘‘in press’’ references are included, these files must also be on the disk.